hannob/codingstyle/PYTHON.md

 future
 ------

-Currently no import sorting, either use isort or ruff's sorting rules.
-I have some projects with special cases that need consideration for exact formatting rules.

 Currently no code formatter. black has a tendency to use many line breaks, which often makes code less readable.
 By design, black supports almost no configuration. yapf has